-The Hearings Officer finds that the landscaping plan provided indicates at least two plant units will installed at each shared entrance.
+The landscaping plan provided indicates at least two plant units will installed at each shared entrance.

 (4) To soften the visual impact of buildings and create residential character, new trees shall be planted, or existing trees shall be preserved, at a minimum density of ten plant units per 60 linear feet of exterior building wall.
 Such trees shall be located not more than 25 feet from the edge of the building footprint.